seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CAIUS LUCIUS**
 Consider, sir, the chance of war: the day
 Was yours by accident; had it gone with us,
-We should not, when th’blood was cool, have threaten’d
+We should not, when th'blood was cool, have threaten'd
 Our prisoners with the sword.
 But since the gods
 Will have it thus, that nothing but our lives
-May be call’d ransom, this one thing only
+May be call'd ransom, this one thing only
 I will entreat; my boy, a Briton born,
-Let him be ransom’d: let his virtue join
+Let him be ransom'd: let his virtue join
 With my request, which I make bold your highness
 Cannot deny; he hath done no Briton harm,
 Though he have served a Roman: save him, sir,
 And spare no blood beside.

 **CYMBELINE**
 His favour is familiar to me.
-Boy, Thou hast look’d thyself into my grace,
+Boy, Thou hast look'd thyself into my grace,
 And art mine own.
 I know not why, wherefore,
-To say ‘live, boy:’ ne’er thank thy master; live:
+To say 'live, boy:' ne'er thank thy master; live:
 And ask of Cymbeline what boon thou wilt,
-Fitting my bounty and thy state, I’ll give it.
+Fitting my bounty and thy state, I'll give it.

 **IMOGEN**
 I humbly thank your highness.